Algorithm Selection for Software Verification using Graph Neural Networks: Research Questions and Experimental Design

+To train and evaluate the \textsc{Graves} and the other machine learning based techniques, we must provide them a large set of verification problems and divide them into train, evaluation, and test sets.

 SV-Comp evaluates tools built for both the C and Java programming languages.
 As the Java competition is relatively new, the set of benchmarks and tools is not as diverse as those in the C competition.
-SV-Comp has a large set of verification problems with several possible specifications written in the C. In their evaluations, WLJ and CST used the 2018 SV-Comp benchmarks and selected 10 verifiers which competed in all four major categories: reach safety, termination, memory safety, and overflow.~\cite{SV-Benchmarks2018}.
-Definitions of these properties can be found on the SV-Comp website\footnote{https://sv-comp.sosy-lab.org/2018/rules.php}.
-By selecting the same benchmarks and suite of tools, we can evaluate \textsc{Graves} and perform a fair comparison to WLJ and CST.
+SV-Comp has a large set of verification problems with several possible specifications written in C. In their evaluations, WLJ and CST used the 2018 SV-Comp benchmarks and selected 10 verifiers which competed in all four major categories: reach safety, termination, memory safety, and overflow.~\cite{SV-Benchmarks2018}.
+Definitions of these specifications can be found on the SV-Comp website\footnote{https://sv-comp.sosy-lab.org/2018/rules.php}.

-The 2018 SV-Comp benchmarks consists of 9523 verification problems written in C. We remove roughly 13\% of the examples from the data set as they produce graphs too large given the constraints of the GPUs we have available for experiments (VRAM is limited to 16GB).
+The 2018 SV-Comp benchmarks consists of 9523 verification problems written in C. We remove roughly 13\% of the examples from the data set as they produce graphs too large for training given the constraints of the GPUs we have available for experiments (VRAM is limited to 16GB).
 For reference, the average graph from the remaining 8330 examples is roughly 8.75 MB.
-Table~\ref{table:GraphStats} provides statistics on the graphs \textsc{Graves} generated from the dataset.
+This is purely a training limitation.
+Training requires gradient computation, which scales poorly with graph size.
+During evaluation when gradient computation is turned off, \textsc{Graves} can operate on large graphs and make predictions.